Turkish Citizenship by Investment

 - Residency Required

-- No residency required; temporary residence permit is obtained during process but does not require physical presence
+- No residency required; a temporary residence permit is obtained during the process but does not impose a physical-presence obligation

 - Due Diligence